 By having the aid of solutions experts for this process and using a product like Collabspace, organizations will remain compliant and have easy migration and content searchability.

 3 Supported Steps to Cloud Migration

 You've read the factors, you know the available approaches when migrating from an on-premise platform like SharePoint.
 Feeling ready to get started?

 Do what this blog has outlined: ensure the four factors are covered and walk through the approaches to select what will be the best fit for your organization.
 This will allow you to map out and be fully prepared with your next steps.

 Design all aspects of your migration including information architecture, content mapping and migration audit processes.
 Validate the design decisions with key stakeholder groups.

 3. Execution of the Plan

 With these factors, objectives, and approaches outlined and selected, it's time to put the planning into motion.
 Your team can now move forward with migration to the Cloud!

 If your organization is moving to the Cloud and you have questions or need services help, Collabware’s SharePoint and Records Management experts can support you during each step of the process to ensure your migration is successful.
 Contact us or see our Services page for more information.

-To learn more about Collabspace, you can download our free brochure here:
+To learn more about our cloud platform, Collabspace, you can download our free brochure here: